echasnovski/mini.nvim/readmes/mini-sessions.md

 ## Features

-- Works using `:mksession` (meaning `sessionoptions` is fully respected).
+- Works using `:mksession` (`'sessionoptions'` is fully respected).
 - Implements both global (from configured directory) and local (from current directory) sessions.
-- Autoread default session (local if detected, latest otherwise) if Neovim was called without intention to show something else.
+- Autoread default session (local if detected, latest written otherwise) if Neovim was called without intention to show something else.
-- Autowrite current session before quitting Neovim.
+- Autowrite currently read session before quitting Neovim.
 - Configurable severity level of all actions.

 ## Installation